 Students supplement the foundation and core curriculum through electives, which allow them to either broaden their knowledge and skills in management or deepen their knowledge and expertise through a concentration in accounting, finance, marketing, nonprofit management, or socially responsible business.

-To provide students with flexible options, we offer three ways to earn an MBA: a full-time or part-time MBA, an accelerated MBA, or a Bachelor's to Master's five-year degree for Mills students.
+To provide students with flexible options, we offer three ways to earn a master in business administration degree: a full-time or part-time MBA, an accelerated MBA, or a Bachelor's to Master's five-year degree for Mills students.
 The program options are described in more detail below.

-In line with our commitment to preparing socially responsible leaders, we also offer two joint degree programs: an MBA/MA in Educational Leadership and a Master in Public Policy (MPP)/MBA.
+In line with the Lokey Graduate School of Business' commitment to preparing socially responsible leaders, we also offer two joint degree programs: an MBA/MA in Educational Leadership and a Master in Public Policy (MPP)/MBA.
 Students earn a single masters degree combining the two fields of knowledge in a compressed schedule of three years rather than the four years required to earn the two degrees separately.

 1. Full-Time or Part-Time MBA